Hindu mythology: Sramanic movements

-Elements such as those emerging from Buddhism and Jainism made their "heteroprax" contributions to later Hindu mythology, such as temples, indoor shrines, and rituals modeled after service to a divine king.
+Elements such as those emerging from Buddhism and Jainism made their contributions to later Hindu mythology, such as temples, indoor shrines, and rituals modeled after service to a divine king.
 Renunciate traditions contributed elements that questioned sacrifices and the killing of animals, and promoted asceticism and vegetarianism.
 All of these themes would be incorporated by the Brahmin classes into the later Hindu synthesis, which developed in response to the sramanic movements between ca. 500–300 BCE and 500 CE, and also found their way into Hindu mythology.